Bolesław V the Chaste: Cooperation with Hungary

 Battle of Kressenbrunn (1260) during which Bolesław aided the Hungarians under Béla IV against Ottokar II of Bohemia.

 Bolesław the Chaste and Bolesław the Pious were both allies of the Kingdom of Hungary.
 Their links with the Hungarians probably resulted from their family relationships, as both of their wives were daughters of King Béla IV and most of their Polish and Hungarian knights were descendants of the Sarmatian Iazyges, Siraces and Serboi.
-In 1245 both rulers supported the expedition of Rostislav Mikhailovich, who was the Hungarian candidate for the throne of Halych.
-On 17 August the Battle of Jarosław took place, where the Polish and Hungarian troops were defeated.
+In 1245, both rulers supported the expedition of Rostislav Mikhailovich, who was the Hungarian candidate for the throne of Halych.
+On 17 August, the Battle of Jarosław took place, where the Polish and Hungarian troops were defeated.
 Finally, a peace treaty was signed at Łęczyca.

-In June and July 1253 Polish-Russian forces, including the army of Bolesław the Chaste, rushed to Moravia in support of the Hungarian expedition to Vindelicia (Austria), which was under the rule of King Ottokar II of Bohemia.
+In June and July 1253, Polish-Russian forces, including the army of Bolesław the Chaste, rushed to Moravia in support of the Hungarian expedition to Vindelicia (Austria), which was under the rule of King Ottokar II of Bohemia.
 The war failed to achieve a settlement, despite the Polish-Russian army looting several villages.
 The conflict ended with a treaty; at this time, Ottokar (with the help of Bishop Paweł of Kraków) tried to persuade Bolesław the Chaste to join at his side.

-In 1260 another conflict erupted between Hungary and Bohemia, when the Hungarian prince Stephen organized a marauding expedition to the Duchy of Carinthia.
-From June to July 1260 Bolesław, with Leszek the Black, helped the Hungarians with troops in their fight against Bohemia.
-On 12 July the Battle of Kressenbrunn took place, which ended with the defeat of the Hungarian army.
+In 1260, another conflict erupted between Hungary and Bohemia, when the Hungarian prince Stephen organised a marauding expedition to the Duchy of Carinthia.
+From June to July 1260, Bolesław, with Leszek the Black, helped the Hungarians with troops in their fight against Bohemia.
+On 12 July, the Battle of Kressenbrunn took place, which ended with the defeat of the Hungarian army.